CARTAvis/carta-controller/docs/src/introduction.rst

 Authentication support
 ----------------------

 The CARTA controller supports five modes for authentication.
-All four modes use refresh and access tokens, as described in the `OAuth2 Authorization flow <https://tools.ietf.org/html/rfc6749#section-1.3.1>`_, stored in `JWT <https://jwt.io/>`_ format.
+All five modes use refresh and access tokens, as described in the `OAuth2 Authorization flow <https://tools.ietf.org/html/rfc6749#section-1.3.1>`_, stored in `JWT <https://jwt.io/>`_ format.
 The modes are:

 * **PAM authentication**: The PAM interface of the host system is used for user authentication.
 After the user's username and password configuration are validated by PAM, ``carta-controller`` returns a long-lived refresh token, signed with a private key, which can be exchanged by the CARTA dashboard or the CARTA frontend client for a short-lived access token.
 * **LDAP authentication**: As above, but an LDAP server is used directly for user authentication.